5 Ideas to Create Holiday PR Buzz

 3) Use Products to Earn Holiday Coverage

-This time of year, journalists and bloggers can be looking for ideas for holiday gift guides.
+This time of year, journalists and bloggers are looking for ideas for holiday gift guides.
 If you have a product that could be a fit, Swanson suggests trying that approach.

 “If you have a product that’s particularly suitable to give as a gift, reporters often group multiple products or services together under these categories for holiday stories.”